TheresaLui/SelfHelpContent_v2/articles/azure-subscription-management/azure-subscription-management-changeownershipofmysubscription.md

 Learn more : [Services that can be moved](https://docs.microsoft.com/azure/azure-resource-manager/move-support-resources). <br>

 _Note:_ If you want to upgrade your Azure subscription (such as switching from free to pay-as-you-go), you need to convert your subscription.<br>
-- To upgrade a free trial, see [Upgrade your Free Trial or Microsoft Imagine Azure subscription to Pay-As-You-Go](https://docs.microsoft.com/azure/billing/billing-upgrade-azure-subscription).
+* To upgrade a free trial, see [Upgrade your Free Trial or Microsoft Imagine Azure subscription to Pay-As-You-Go](https://docs.microsoft.com/azure/billing/billing-upgrade-azure-subscription).<br>
-- To change a pay-as-you-go account, see [Change your Azure Pay-As-You-Go subscription to a different offer](https://docs.microsoft.com/azure/billing/billing-how-to-switch-azure-offer).
+* To change a pay-as-you-go account, see [Change your Azure Pay-As-You-Go subscription to a different offer](https://docs.microsoft.com/azure/billing/billing-how-to-switch-azure-offer).<br>
-- If you can't convert the subscription, [create an Azure support request](https://docs.microsoft.com/azure/azure-supportability/how-to-create-azure-support-request).
-Select Subscription Management for the issue type
+* If you can't convert the subscription, [create an Azure support request](https://docs.microsoft.com/azure/azure-supportability/how-to-create-azure-support-request).
+Select Subscription Management for the issue type.<br>

 ## **Recommended documents**